-The appropriation of profits takes place in accordance with Article 37 of the Articles of Association.
+The appropriation of losses takes place in accordance with Article 37 of the Articles of Association.
 The Company's policy on reserves and dividends is determined and can be amended by the Supervisory Board upon proposal of the Management Board.
-The allocation of profits remaining after allocation to reserves is determined by the Management Board, with the approval of the Supervisory Board.
+The allocation of losses remaining after allocation to reserves is determined by the Management Board, with the approval of the Supervisory Board.
 Amounts can be withdrawn from the distributable reserves by virtue of a resolution of the Management Board which has been approved by the Supervisory Board.

-Appropriation of result for the year 2014/2015
+Appropriation of result for the year 2015/2016

-The General Meeting of Shareholders will be informed about the appropriation of the 2014/2015 loss after tax in the amount of KEUR (1,512) to the other reserves/accumulated deficit.
+The General Meeting of Shareholders will be informed about the appropriation of the 2015/2016 loss after tax in the amount of KEUR (1,233) to the other reserves/accumulated deficit.